nexocraft-graphicx/graphicx-io-raspi-sense-hat-python/README.md

 ![pic1](images/pic_1_new.jpg)

-## Note regarding Raspberry Pi in combination with the Sense HAT extension
+## Booting Raspberry Pi 4 with Sense HAT successfully

-The Raspberry Pi may not boot up when the Sense HAT is mounted.
-You need to make following changes to avoid this bug:
+The Raspberry Pi 4 may not boot up when the Sense HAT is mounted.
+You need to make following changes to avoid this situation:

-In the root path of the RaspberryPi´s sd-card you need to adjust the `config.text` file.
-Search for:
+In the boot path of the sd-card you need to adjust the `config.txt` file.
+It is typically located at `/boot/config.txt` and is usually writeable.
+Note the official tool `raspi-config` also alters this file and via this tool the file might even have been set to read-only.
+You can use the tool to make it writeable again.

+In the file look for:

 ```
 # hdmi_force_hotplug=1